BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 One could argue that the communalist movement triggered a shift away from traditional politics.
 It redirected the attention to the self -- an existential move -- as the foundation of political change, aligning closely with the rising tide of neoliberal ideology and the Left had no answer to that.
 Whereas JFK once spoke of *obligations* to society, Reagan and Clinton advocated for *personal responsibility* as the ultimate solution to numerous societal issues.
+Not to mention that during this period, dictators, supported by neoliberal ideology and U.S. exceptionalism, subjugated their citizens in South America.

 The missing component, perhaps crucial to realizing the *fever dream* of democratizing social, economic, and ecological life, was the capacity for negotiation.
 A decentralized solution, entailing a restructuring of the communication network, seemed ideal.